Legal

 - Specific app names or URLs from the iOS Screen Time API

-is performed entirely on your devices.
-The application's complete
+services above, all processing is performed entirely on your devices

-dependency list consists of Apple system frameworks and locally bundled
+using Apple system frameworks and locally bundled open-source libraries.

 All Pulse data is protected by your device's built-in security: FileVault